Written by Business Expert Wale Ameen

 9. Hire Employees

-70% of laundromats (10) have two employees or less.
+It is important to note that about 70% of laundromats have two employees or less.
 Depending on the size of your facility and how involved you as the owner are wanting to be, it may be easier to get started with just one employee on board and see how things go.
-Although many laundry facilities are self-service, there still needs to be someone there in order to process payments when needed.
+Although many laundry facilities are self-service, there still needs to be someone there to process payments when needed.
 The major responsibility of the employee at a laundromat will be customer service.
 Keep that in mind when going through the employee selection process.
 The employee that you choose will be the face of your business and your brand, so it’s important to choose a candidate who will represent that well.

 10. Strategize Marketing Efforts